-In 2020, we saw the introduction of a new partnership between Chase and Lyft, offering the opportunity to earn bonus points and perks.
-This partnership was supposed to end on March 31, 2022.
-Fortunately this has been extended for a further three years (at least partially), so let’s go over the details.
+In 2020, we saw the introduction of a partnership between Chase and Lyft, offering the opportunity for cardmembers to earn bonus points and receive perks.
+This partnership has not only been extended through 2025, but we’ve also seen a great new Lyft perk introduced on one of Chase’s most premium cards.

 Earn bonus points on Lyft rides with Chase